-- Black adhesive print sheets which are all polymeric and can deform under heat or pressure;
+- Black adhesive texture enhancers which are all polymeric and can deform under heat or pressure;

 - Glass print bed sheets which have no polymeric components so they have the greatest longevity and can handle high heat;

-- and now the UnBound™ print sheets (new standard) which are held with clips and have a resin-glass composite matrix so they're more resilient to nozzle damage, but still have a polymeric component that acts like a adhesive when heated.
+- The UnBound™ print sheets (new standard) which are held with clips and have a resin-glass composite matrix so they're more resilient to nozzle damage, but still have a polymeric component that acts like an adhesive when heated.

 Is anything wrong with the standard black print sheets?

-- Nothing as far as getting high quality prints, however we found the UnBound™ glass fiber to be more resilient to nozzle damage, longer lasting, easier for print removal and overall a better printing experience.
+- Nothing as far as getting high-quality prints, however, we found the UnBound™ glass fiber to be more resilient to nozzle damage, longer-lasting, easier for print removal and overall better printing experience.
 The print quality itself is not affected.

 Does this mean the glass bed is now obsolete?

 - Not at all, glass is still a top-notch standard for high rates of production and customization of interface glues.
 It has almost indefinite longevity and can produce mirror-finish bottoms.
 It's also the best choice for higher temperature printing (I.e.HIPS).
 Glass print beds have a higher learning curve, but are not invalidated by the UnBound™ in any way.